srikanthashish/meditation-visuals/README.md

 # Meditation Visuals
 This repository comprises R scripts for visualizing electroencephalogram (EEG) recordings acquired via the [BrainCo Inc. FocusCalm Headband](https://focuscalm.com/products/focuscalm-eeg-headband), a non-invasive neuroimaging device.
 EEG signals were sampled at a frequency of 1 Hz using the [NeuroMaker BCI Connect](https://bci-connect.neuromakerstem.com/) web application and saved in [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) file format.
 During the data collection process, a [guided meditation audio track](stimuli/vedic-meditation/432Hz_Om-chanting.mp3) in [MP3](https://en.wikipedia.org/wiki/MP3) coding format was played for the wearer of the FocusCalm Headband via wireless [Bluetooth](https://en.wikipedia.org/wiki/Bluetooth) headphones.
-Default 'output.xlsx' files were renamed according to a convention with the format <code>ses-</code> followed by the session number with Python indexing (e.g., session 1 would be <code>ses-00</code>), to capture the session number and permit easier file referencing (refer to **Table 1.** for an example of a completed table).
+Default 'output.xlsx' files were renamed according to a convention with the format <code>ses-</code> followed by the session number with Python indexing (e.g., session 1 would be <code>ses-00</code>), to capture the session number and permit easier file referencing (refer to _**Table 1.**_ for an example of a completed table).

 <tabcaption>

-<i><b>Table 1.</b> Example filenames recorded in the [meditation-visuals_filenames.xlsx](input/meditation-visuals_filenames.xlsx) file.</i>
+<i>**Table 1.** Example filenames recorded in the [meditation-visuals_filenames.xlsx](input/meditation-visuals_filenames.xlsx) file.</i>

 </tabcaption>